Skip to main content

 goffkein / Shutterstock

-If your journey involves multiple airlines, you will want to be sure to reach out to the connecting airline as well.
+If your journey involves multiple airlines, you will also want to contact the airline on which your connecting flight was scheduled.
 Coordination between airlines is vital to ensuring smoother travel to your final destination.
 The connecting airline may even have additional options or assistance to offer you.

-Additionally, if you have more than one connecting flight, you will want to make sure you get your entire trip adjusted.
-If missing one connecting flight will cause you to miss another connecting flight, you will want to ensure that you get your entire schedule fixed to accommodate your needs.
+Additionally, if you have more than one connecting flight, you will want to make sure your entire trip is adjusted.
+If missing one connecting flight will cause you to miss another connecting flight, you will want to ensure that your entire schedule is fixed to accommodate your needs.

 The view from the ground looking up at the underside of a Southwest Airlines plane in flight